jacoborous/nytimes-web2pdf/https/www.nytimes.com/2020/08/01/us/politics/trump-books.html.html.md

 members and aides with constant criticism, sometimes to their faces, sometimes behind their backs.

-The president dismisses Jim Mattis, his first secretary of defense<span class="css-8l6xbc evw5hdy0"> </span>as “a liberal Democrat,” yells at him in meetings and notes that “I never really liked him.” (“I felt sorry for Mattis, not to mention the country as a whole,” Mr. Bolton writes.)
+The president dismisses Jim Mattis, his first secretary of defense, as “a liberal Democrat,” yells at him in meetings and notes that “I never really liked him.” (“I felt sorry for Mattis, not to mention the country as a whole,” Mr. Bolton writes.)

 He derides Kirstjen Nielsen, his second secretary of homeland security as ineffectual and “not mentally able” to handle her job and then, in a